snazzybytes/reactive-rest-api/README.md

 This is an boilerplate example of **Reactive Rest API with Spring Boot + WebFlux** for modern non-blocking rest api development.

-It diplays the basic usage of reactive web components via 2 different approaches (both behave exactly same to showcase each):
+It diplays the basic usage of reactive web components via 2 different approaches (both endpoints behave exactly same but are wired up differently).

-> 1st endpoint: /prices/btc/{currency}:
->
+1st endpoint "/prices/btc/{currency}":

-> - annotation-based reactive components: RestController/RequestMapping/GetMapping and WebClient (the good ole way)
+- annotation-based reactive components: RestController/RequestMapping/GetMapping and WebClient (the good ole way)
->
-> 2nd endpoint: /prices2/btc/{currency}
->
-> - functional routing and handling (Router returns ServerResponse, Handler processes ServerRequest)

-- 2nd endpoint: /prices2/btc/{currency}
+2nd endpoint "/prices2/btc/{currency}":

-  - functional routing and handling (Router returns ServerResponse, Handler processes ServerRequest)
+- functional routing and handling: Router returns ServerResponse, Handler processes ServerRequest

 The sample service calls out to Coinbase-API to get PriceData, and returns PriceInfo model containing "price", "currency", and "satsPerFiat":